Conventional wisdom says tailoring your resume for each job you apply to is a MUST, but I don’t always agree.

 You Miss Every Shot You Don’t Take

-Thus, if you find yourself in a time crunch, send your resume whether your work experience matches the job posting perfectly or not.
+Thus, if you find yourself in a time crunch, send your resume and cover letter whether your work experience matches the job posting perfectly or not.
 Nothing ventured, nothing gained.

-Check your resume summary, experience section, and education.
-If your skills and experience are a good fit, you have an 80% chance of winning an interview without customizing your resume.*
+If your skills and experience are a good fit (50%+), you have a competitive chance of winning an interview without customizing your resume.

 Tailoring Resumes for Jobs When You’re a Perfect Fit

-You might even be able to craft a special type of cover letter that clinches the job interview for you!
+You might even be able to craft a particular type of cover letter that clinches the interview for you!